cloudposse/atmos/website/docs/design-patterns/introduction.md

 ## What are Atmos Design Patterns?

-Atmos Design Patterns describe core concepts, principles, insights and best practices to structure and organize infrastructures, components and stacks to design for organizational complexity and provision multi-account environments for complex organizations.
+Atmos Design Patterns describe core concepts, principles, insights and best practices to structure and organize infrastructures, components and stacks to design for organizational complexity and provision multi-account enterprise-grade environments for complex organizations.

 Atmos Design Patterns help the infrastructure designers and architects to leverage the expertise of other skilled architects in creating reusable, robust, flexible, and maintainable solutions.